JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-use-ktor-for-networking.md

 Ktor offers a special HTTP engine for testing purposes -  `MockEngine`, which simulates HTTP calls without an actual connection to an API endpoint.

 There are several platform-specific implementations of `MockEngine`.
-To use them in your KMM project, connect the corresponding dependencies:
+To use them in your cross-platform mobile project, connect the corresponding dependencies:
 `io.ktor:ktor-client-mock-jvm` for Android
 `io.ktor:ktor-client-mock-native` for iOS